 - Does the bank offer a variety of CD terms?

-- Can you make deposits online or with your mobile device?
+- Can you deposit checks with your mobile device?

-What about services besides a savings account?
-You might need a mortgage, a safe deposit box, or a checking account sometime soon, and it might make sense to have everything in one place.
-Your life might be a little easier if you choose a bank that can handle multiple needs—you’ll get fewer statements (or emails), and you won’t need to keep track of as many online accounts.
-In addition, banks are more likely to waive fees on checking and savings accounts if you use several products.
+You may also need services besides a savings account.
+Other needs may include a mortgage, a safe deposit box, or a checking account soon, and it might make sense to have everything in one place.
+You can keep life simply by choosing a bank that handles multiple needs—you’ll get fewer statements (or emails), and you won’t need to keep track of as many online accounts.
+Banks are also more likely to waive fees on checking and savings accounts if you use multiple products.